Litter Training Your Rabbit

-It’s easiest to develop good litter box habits in rabbits by limiting their space at first.
-Use a puppy pen to confine your rabbit to one area, even if you intend to give him/her free reign of your home eventually.
+It’s easiest to develop good litter box habits in rabbits by limiting their spice.
+Consider Using a puppy pen to confine your rabbit to one area, even if you intend to give him/her free reign of your home eventually.
 This allows your bunny to get acclimated to the area in the beginning.
 Once your bunny consistently uses the litter box, you can gradually expand the area.
 If your rabbit starts “forgetting” to use the litter box, then limit the space again until good habits resume.

 Here are a few other tips for those stubborn, “outside-the-box” bunnies:

 - If accidents occur, mop up urine with a paper towel and pick up stray poop and place both in the litter box.
 This helps get the message across that the litter box is the place that they should do their business.
 Keep in mind that rabbits are generally not 100% perfect with their litter box.
 Sometimes they leave a few droppings next to the box, or they urinate over the edge of their box.
 This is normal, so placing a plastic mat under their litter box or putting the litter box on a tile floor makes it easier to clean up these little mistakes.

 - Be patient and persistent.
 Litter training takes time, especially if your rabbit has learned bad habits.
 It takes a while to retrain them.
 If you can see they’re about to go outside their litter box (they may lift their tail or sometimes they sort of shimmy down in a seated position right before they go), try to pick them up and put them in the litter box or corral them in.
 This is often times easier said than done of course.